RenatoExpert/RenatoExpert/README.md

 About my mastery in some technologies:

-👀 A BIT FAMILIAR
+💞️ I HAVE FUN WITH
  - JAVA
  - MAKE
  - ANDROID

-💞️ I HAVE FUN WITH
  - ASSEMBLY
  - FORTRAN
  - C